brookisme/cmap/README.md

   --help  Show this message and exit.

 Commands:
-  add      add colormap to geotiff add_dir  add colormap to geotiffs in dir config   generate config file
+  add      add color-table to geotiff add_dir  add color-table to geotiffs in dir config   generate config file
 ```